 If your account has not been paid for more than 60 days and arrangements for payment have not been agreed upon, I have the option of using legal means to secure the payment.
 This may involve hiring a collection agency or going through small claims court.
 If such legal action is necessary, its costs will be included in the claim.
 In most collection situations, the only information I release regarding a client’s treatment is her/his name, address, any phone numbers where you can be reached, the nature of the services provided, and the amount due.

 In order for us to set realistic treatment goals and priorities, it is important to evaluate what resources you have available to pay for your treatment.
 If you have a health insurance policy, it will usually provide some coverage for mental health treatment.
-Since I am not in-network on any insurance panels, I will give you a receipt that you can submit to your insurance company for reimbursement.
+I am in-network with Aetna.
+If this is not your insurance provider, I will give you a receipt that you can submit to your insurance company for reimbursement.
 YOU, not your insurance company, are responsible for full payment of my fees.
 It is very important that you find out what mental health services your insurance policy covers.

 The laws and standards of my profession require that I keep treatment records.
 You are entitled to receive a copy of the records unless I believe that seeing them would be emotionally damaging, in which case, I will be happy to send them to a mental health professional of your choice.
 Because these are professional records, they can be misinterpreted and/or upsetting to untrained readers.
 I recommend that you review them in my presence so that we can discuss the content.
 Clients will be charged an appropriate fee for any time spent in preparing information requests.